UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 - This year, the Trojans are winless against the spread when entering a game as an underdog of 3 points or more.

-- USC has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- USC's games this year have hit the over on four of nine set point totals (44.4%).

-- USC is 3-2 against the spread and 4-1 overall when the team records more than 27.4 points.
+- USC is 3-2 against the spread and 4-1 overall in games when it scores more than 27.4 points.

-- The Trojans have turned the ball over 16 times this season, one more turnover than the Bruins have forced (15).
+- This year the Trojans have turned the ball over 16 times, one more than the Bruins' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.